 10 Permits and Licenses You May Need to Open a Bar or Taproom

-We’ve outlined 10 permits and licenses you may need to open a bar or taproom and we have also created a checklist for those to make it simple for you.
+We’ve outlined 10 permits and licenses you may need to open a bar or taproom.
+We have also created a checklist with that information those to make it simple for you.